ArchitectsLocalarchitecture & Danilo Mondada

 ClientDeaconess Community of St-Loup

-From the architect.
+Text description provided by the architects.
 In the summer of 2007, Localarchitecture and architect Danilo Mondada were awarded the contract to renovate the mother house of the Deaconess Community of St-Loup.
 The commission involves the complete renovation of a historic building, including the community's main chapel.

 It was immediately apparent the mother house would have to be closed for the duration of the building works, in other words for 18 months starting from the summer of 2008.
 Instead of settling for a standard solution, like renting a tent or containers, the architects suggested building a temporary chapel to accommodate religious worship during the construction period.